Advance registration before you travel

 Travelling to the US

-From 12 January 2009, under the Visa Waiver Program (VWP) British travellers need to register their details online with the US government, when flying there.
+Under the Visa Waiver Program (VWP) British travellers need to register their details online with the US government, when flying there.

 Once you have registered, your details will be valid for two years, or as long as your passport remains unexpired (whichever is shorter).